-- 7 Background: Heavy metals contamination has been reported at petrol station environments. - 8 There is a possibility of contamination foods around petrol stations. - 9 Objectives: In this study, the concentrations of Pb, Cd and Cr, long term exposure and daily - 10 consumption of ready-to-eat food foods sold at Petrol station's Atmospheric conditions (AF) in - 11 Calabar Metropolis was evaluated. - 12 Methods: Foods samples, including such prepared ready-to-eat foods were collected at the point - of sale at the fuel stations, about 7:00am in the morning before they were opened for sale (and - exposed to the environment of the filling stations).
-These were labelled "Before".
-At about - 2:00pm to 3:00pm same day, the same ready-to-eat food samples were collected again at the - same spots. - 17 Results: In this study, the levels of Pb, Cd and Cr were determined in some ready-to-eat foods - that are sold around the filling station environments in Calabar metropolis.
-The results obtained, - as presented in Figures 1-3, showed that the levels of Pb and Cd were significantly (p<0.05) - 20 increased in garri, afang soup, melon soup, white rice, beans, stew and meat pie, while the level - of and Cr was significantly (p<0.05) increased in a fang soup, melon soup, white rice, beans, stew - and meat pie after 6 hours of exposure to petrol station's atmospheric conditions. - 23 Conclusion: From this study, it may be concluded that exposure of ready-to-eat foods at the - 24 filling station's atmospheric conditions may cause heavy metal contamination to the foods, - 25 particularly Pb, Cd and Cr. - 26 Key words: lead, Cadmium, Chromium, contamination and petrol stations
+- 6 Abstract - 7 Background: Heavy metals contamination has been reported at petrol station environments. - 8 There is a possibility of contamination foods around petrol stations. - 9 Objectives: In this study, the concentrations of Pb, Cd and Cr, long term exposure and daily - consumption of ready-to-eat food foods sold at Petrol station's Atmospheric conditions (AF) in - 11 Calabar Metropolis was evaluated. - 12 Methods: Foods samples, including such prepared ready-to-eat foods were collected at the point - of sale at the fuel stations in Calabar Nigeria, about 7:00am in the morning before they were - opened for sale (and exposed to the environment of the filling stations).
+These were labelled - 15 "Before".
+At about 2:00pm to 3:00pm same day, the same ready-to-eat food samples were - collected again at the same spots, for a duration of 3 months. - 17 Results: In this study, the levels of Pb, Cd and Cr were determined in some ready-to-eat foods - that are sold around the filling station environments in Calabar metropolis.
+The results obtained - showed that the levels of Pb and Cd were significantly (p<0.05) increased in garri, afang soup, - 20 melon soup, white rice, beans, stew and meat pie, while the level of and Cr was significantly - 21 (p<0.05) increased in a fang soup, melon soup, white rice, beans, stew and meat pie after 6 hours - of exposure to petrol station's atmospheric conditions. - 23 Conclusion: From this study, it may be concluded that exposure of ready-to-eat foods at the - 24 filling station's atmospheric conditions may cause heavy metal contamination to the foods, - 25 particularly Pb, Cd and Cr. - 26 Key words: lead, Cadmium, Chromium, contamination and petrol stations